jfgout/AstroBiology/README.md

 There is no textbook required for this course.
 A list of required and recommended readings in the primary scientific literature will accompany lectures.
 Syllabus, Lectures, handouts, and supplemental materials will be available on canvas.

+## EVALUATIONS

+In-class exams (one midterm and one final exam) will make up 50% of the final grade.
+Quizzes and assignments (made available through Canvas) will make the remaining 50% of the grade.

 ## List of topics

 * Introduction to astrobiology – the surprisingly difficult task of defining life.